1:00pm PT by Lesley Goldberg

 NBCUniversal is the last of the big legacy companies to enter the so-called streaming wars, and it is arriving on the scene with a big difference: Its service, Peacock, will come with advertising.

-The ad-supported, direct-to-consumer platform is set to launch April 15 (to Comcast customers) with a lineup of more than 15,000 hours of content that includes exclusive library titles (The Office, Parks and Recreation) and scripted and unscripted originals (a new take on Battlestar Galactica).
-The platform will take center stage during NBC's coverage of the Summer Olympics in 2020 — it will debut nationally July 15 — when the entire NBCUniversal fold will get behind Peacock with a massive marketing push promoting the service, with originals likely to launch after the Games.
+The ad-supported, direct-to-consumer platform is set to launch April 15 (to Comcast customers) and nationally on July 15 with a lineup of more than that includes exclusive library titles (The Office, Parks and Recreation) and scripted and unscripted originals (a new take on Battlestar Galactica).

 Official details were revealed Jan.
 16 during a two-hour presentation to investors.
 Each level of pricing will feature additional exclusive content.
-The free service has next-day access to select shows, classic series and movies, sports and select premium programming.
+The free service has, classic series and movies, sports and select premium programming.
 Peacock Premium — free to Comcast and Cox cable subscribers — also has full seasons of originals and more.
 It will cost $5 a month for non-subscribers.
 An ad-free option will cost $5 for Comcast subscribers and $10 for non-subs.

 As Peacock prepares for its streaming future, here's a guide to the people in charge and a roundup of all the scripted and unscripted originals and library content already earmarked for the service.
 Included are several new scripted series that were added to Peacock's slate during the Jan.
 16 investor presentation.